Skip to main content

 Token Budgets

 Budgets cap how much a scope is allowed to consume in a rolling window — daily, weekly, or monthly.
-They can cap tokens, spending, or both (whichever hits its limit first denies the request).
+They can cap tokens, spending, or both (whichever hits its limit first denies the request), and can optionally apply to just one slice of traffic via a Target.

-Budgets tab listing with token and spending progress per budget
+Budgets section listing with token and spending progress per budget

 Creating a budget